Why visit Viareggio?:

 Viareggio Summer Festivals:

-- The coast is lined with privately owned sandy beaches.
-For a price, you get a beach chair and umbrella and use of facilities like changing rooms.
+- The coast is lined with sandy beaches, most part of privately owned facilities although there is a free beach area in the south part of the city.
+For a price at the private beach establishments, you get a beach chair and umbrella and use of facilities like changing rooms and restrooms.
+Most facilities have a snack bar too.
 The sea is usually calm and good for swimming.

-Promenade - A seafront promenade lined with shops, cafes, and restaurants runs between the beach and town.
-It's the place to see and be seen, especially during the evening passeggiata (passeggiata definition).
+Promenade - A long seafront promenade lined with shops, cafes, and restaurants runs between the beach and town.
+The south end has Liberty-style architecture.
+The promenade is the place to see and be seen, especially during the evening passeggiata (passeggiata definition).

 Pineta di Ponente - The large pinewood park, just two blocks from the beach, is a good place for walking and escaping the sun.